- Code SCRN2108

 - Course subject Screen Studies

-- Areas of interest Arab and Islamic Studies, Cultural Studies, European Languages, Asia Pacific Studies, Film
+- Areas of interest Cultural Studies, European Languages, Asia Pacific Studies, Film

-- critically analyse the films, especially in terms of their aesthetic, linguistic, historical and societal components;
+- critically analyse and compare francophone film, especially in terms of its aesthetic, linguistic, historical and societal components and context;

-- appreciate the relationship between form and content in a set of 20th-century and contemporary French and francophone films;
+- appreciate the relationship between form and content in a corpus of francophone films;

-- formulate, present, and evaluate an original film analysis; and
+- formulate, present, and evaluate an original argument and film analysis; and

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.